susanBuck/notes/04_PHP/09_Arrays.md

 	}
 	?>

-This loop will work it's way through the `$contestants` array, one value at a time.
+This loop will work its way through the `$contestants` array, one value at a time.
 Each iteration through, the `$key` and `$value` variables will represent where we're at in the array.

-For example, the first time `$key` will be `"Sam"` and `$value` will be `"loser"` The second time, `$key` will be `"Eliot"` and `$value` will be `"loser"` ...So on until we reach the end of the loop.
+For example, the first time `$key` will be `"Sam"` and `$value` will be `"loser"`

+The second time, `$key` will be `"Eliot"` and `$value` will be `"loser"`

+...So on until we reach the end of the loop.